delmaralmeida/Ruby-Exercises/README.md

 - This exercise generates a random number between 1-10 and waits for the user to guess it
 - The user can try to guess at least 3 times
 - After submitting input, the user receives feedback if it was right or wrong

+### Mad Libs
+- This exercise promps the user to provide 4 words to return a built sentence
+- Ex: given words [Buy, Cousin, Sweet, Cake] will return "I decided to Buy my Cousin with a Sweet Cake